-Space-based applications of MbL traditionally rely on template-matching techniques, where an ortho-rectified onboard image slides over a reference map in order to estimate pixel-wise similarity using distance metrics such as Normalized Cross-Correlation~\cite{pham2021rover}, Phase-Correlation~\cite{WAN2016198}, and Mutual Information~\cite{ansar2009multi}.
-The Mars2020 Lander Vision System (LVS) integrated a coarse-to-fine template-matching approach in their terrain relative navigation pipeline to perform precise absolute localization on a Context Camera (CTX) map (6 m / pixel) during the mission's Entry Descent and Landing (EDL) phase \cite{johnson2023}.
-The Censible framework proposed in \cite{nash2024} successfully performed global localization of the Perseverance rover by registering an ortho-mosaic of panoramic stereo images collected onboard to a HiRISE map (0.25m / pixel) using a modified census transform~\cite{zabih1994non}.
-Even though template-matching approaches were successful in the aforementioned cases, they were applied under minimal lighting variations, and they are generally not robust to viewpoint and in-plane rotation variations without a correction step.
-Recently, the Lighting Invariant Matching Algorithm (LIMA)~\cite{rothenberger2025illumination} proposed a new correlation-based method that is robust to challenging illuminations, but it assumes the existence of at least two pre-registered images with at least some lighting diversity.
+Space-based applications of MbL traditionally rely on template-matching techniques, where an ortho-rectified onboard image slides over a reference map to estimate pixel-wise similarity using distance metrics such as Normalized Cross-Correlation~\cite{pham2021rover}, Phase-Correlation~\cite{WAN2016198}, and Mutual Information~\cite{ansar2009multi}.
+The Mars2020 Lander Vision System (LVS) employed a coarse-to-fine template-matching approach to perform absolute localization on a Context Camera (CTX) map (6 m/px) during the Entry Descent and Landing (EDL) phase \cite{johnson2023}.
+The Censible framework proposed in \cite{nash2024} successfully performed global localization onboard the Perseverance rover by registering an ortho-mosaic of panoramic stereo images to a HiRISE map (0.25 m/px) with a modified census transform~\cite{zabih1994non}.
+While effective in the specific cases, these methods operated under minimal lighting variations and are not robust to viewpoint changes and in-plane rotation without a correction step.
+Recently, the Lighting Invariant Matching Algorithm~\cite{rothenberger2025illumination} proposed a correlation-based method robust to challenging illumination, but it assumes at least two pre-registered images with lighting diversity.